 Once you have reached the top of the staircase, you will be rewarded with a fantastic view of the pagoda at Kuon-ji.

-The lighted floats of the devotees at Kuon-ji.
+The illuminated floats of the devotees at Kuon-ji.